brianegan/flutter_architecture_samples/README.md

 ### Current Samples

+To run the samples, please use the `beta` channel and Dart 1 for now.
+We'll update to Dart 2 soon!

   * [Lifting State Up (Vanilla) Example](example/vanilla) - Uses the tools Flutter provides out of the box to manage app state.
   * [InheritedWidget Example](example/inherited_widget) - Uses an InheritedWidget to pass app state down the widget hierarchy.
   * [Redux Example](example/redux) - Uses the [Redux](https://pub.dartlang.org/packages/redux) library to manage app state and update Widgets